Fort Worth Bus Accident Lawyers

 Fighting for Individuals Suffering Mass Transit Injuries — Tarrant County Bus Accident Attorneys

 Whether bus lines are transporting children to school, commuters to work, or tourist to destinations across Texas and the U.S., they constitute an essential component of our mass transit system.
 Statistically, buses constitute one of the safest forms of transportation, but a crash can result in mass casualties and fatalities.
 Buses usually are not equipped with the basic safety features found in passenger cars, such seatbelts and air bags.
 Approximately 60,000 collisions involving buses occur in a typical year.
-At FH Law Group, we work diligently to protect the rights of injury victims and assist in obtaining the fullest recovery, so they can rebuild their lives.
+At Fulgham Hampton Law Group, we work diligently to protect the rights of injury victims and assist in making them whole, so they can rebuild their lives.

 Bus accidents have become more common with the rise of rogue bus companies that skirt federal and state regulations and established safety practices.
 Despite efforts to crack down on wayward bus companies, marginal bus operators circumvent compliance with safety regulations and enforcement of established safety standards by shutting down operations and reopening the company with a new name.